 These OTDs were formally made and recorded by property owners as a condition of approval of permits to develop within the Coastal Zone.
-Hundreds of these OTDs remain unaccepted.
 These offers have a 21 year life from the date of recording, and will expire if not formally accepted by a public agency within that time period.